MGitrov/TFVC-to-Git/README.md

   - [Processes Migration](#four-processes-migration)

 # Introduction
-TFVC to Git migration guide repository.
+A migration guide from a TFVC-based project to a Git-based project.

 # Prerequisites
 ### **:one: [git-tfs](https://github.com/git-tfs/git-tfs) (and its related prerequisites)**
   git-tfs will be used to migrate the code from a TFVC-based repository to Git while preserving the changesets (version history).
   * **Installation:** [Instructions](https://github.com/git-tfs/git-tfs?tab=readme-ov-file#get-git-tfs).
-  * **PAT (Personal Access Token):** Ensure you have generated a PAT with ```Code (Read)``` access for your user.
+  * **PAT (Personal Access Token):** Ensure you have generated a PAT with ```Code (Read)``` (at least) access for your user.

 ### **:two: [Azure DevOps Migration Tools](https://github.com/nkdAgility/azure-devops-migration-tools) (and its related prerequisites)**
-  Azure DevOps Migration Tools will be used to migrate the work items and their related information.
+  Azure DevOps Migration Tools will be used to migrate work items and their related information (boards, backlogs, and sprints), shared queries, iteration and area paths, and project's teams.
   * **Installation:** [Instructions](https://nkdagility.com/learn/azure-devops-migration-tools/setup/installation/).
   * **Permissions:** [Instructions](https://nkdagility.com/learn/azure-devops-migration-tools/setup/permissions/).

 ### **:three: Users Synchronization**
-  All the users relevant for migration should be migrated to the relevant Azure DevOps organization(s), along with their permissions.
+  All the users relevant for migration should be migrated to the relevant target Azure DevOps organization(s), along with their permissions.

 # Getting Started :seedling:
 Once you have the prerequisites in place, follow these steps to perform the migration: